manuelhuber/Aline/codebase/aline-server/readme.md

 ##Development:

+##### Layers
+`Repositories - Database access
+Services - Business logic
+Controller - HTTP endpoints (and authorization)`
+Layers should not be skipped.
+A controller should use a repository

 ##### Lombok
 This Project uses Lombok which auto-generates boilerplate code (like getter and setter).
 The dependency is in the gradle file but you also need a IDE plugin.
 There is one for every major IDE and a quick google search will give you all the infos you need to get Lombok running for your IDE of joice.